Difference Between Paraphrasing And Summarizing

 Ensure you Identify and take down the text's central themes, main arguments, or key concepts.
 Highlight important passages that contain the main message of the text.
 Ignore minor details and examples.
 Focus on capturing the key ideas.

-Outline the Structure:
+Outline the structure:

 Once you're done reading and making notes on the most important information, it's time to create an outline of the text's structure, including its introduction, body, and conclusion.
 Understand how different sections contribute to the overall narrative or argument.